SSWConsulting/SSW.Rules.Content/rules/make-sure-you-have-visual-studio-code-analysis-turned-on/rule.md

 ---
+seoDescription: "Make sure you have Visual Studio Code Analysis turned on to improve code quality and avoid errors."
 type: rule
 archivedreason: Replaced by https://ssw.com.au/rules/consistent-code-style
 title: Tools - Do you make sure you have Visual Studio Code Analysis turned on?